wzh1895/Stock-and-Flow-in-Python/readme.md

-# Stock and Flow in Python
+# Part 1: Stock and Flow in Python

 This project contains a few inter-related modules that are all dealing with System Dynamics in Python.